NEUROLOGY WEST ©

 • He/she reviews indicated technical examinations like Electroencephalographies (EEG's), Electromyography and Nerve Conduction Studies (EMG/NCS), Computer Tomographies and Magnet Resonance Imaging (CT/MRI) and other technical investigations.

-• He/she then starts targeted treatment and reviews it.
+• He/she then starts targeted treatment and reviews it on follow-up appointments.

 • He/she cooperates with other medical disciplines whenever necessary.